Layr-Labs/eigenlayer-middleware/docs/EjectionManager.md

 | -------- | -------- | -------- |
 | [`EjectionManager.sol`](../src/EjectionManager.sol) | Singleton | Transparent proxy |

 The `EjectionManager` facilitates automated ejection of operators from the `SlashingRegistryCoordinator` under a configurable rate limit.
-It allows authorized ejectors to remove operators from quorums, while preventing too many operators from being ejected in a short time period, which could disrupt the system's stability.
+It allows authorized ejectors to remove operators from quorums.

 #### High-level Concepts

-This document organizes methods according to the following themes (click each to be taken to the relevant section):
+This document or:
 * [Ejection Rate Limiting](#ejection-rate-limiting)
 * [Ejector Management](#ejector-management)
 * [Operator Ejection](#operator-ejection)